 - Where do you start?

 For starters, s/he is responsible for the day-to-day management of a property when the landlord or owner is unable to perform the task or finds no time in doing the job at hand.

-Property managers usually focus only on rental properties and do not issue buy and sell concept since it is the realtor or real estate agent’s jurisdiction already.
+Property managers usually focus only on rental properties and do not issue buy and sell concepts since it is the realtor or real estate agent’s jurisdiction already.
 That is to respect each expertise’s domain and to balance the demand for both professions.

 Where do you start?

 As mentioned above, you need to plan ahead and have a handful of determination on your part.
-Diving right into the job without adequate knowledge is a major turn off to your prospective clients.
+Diving right into the job without adequate knowledge is a major turn-off to your prospective clients.
 Maximizing available resources you can consume is a great start in this career path.